bionictide/Lairs-Below-ViteVersion1.0-/StuffForAI/README.md

 This section summarizes key clarifications and lessons from the latest Q&A session.
 If you are a new AI or developer, read this to understand the current architecture, goals, and future plans:

 - **Debug Menu:**
   - Debug commands are being moved server-side.
 Access will require a password prompt (triggered by CTRL+D), with the password stored and validated server-side only.
 The debug menu will be styled and expanded, accessible only after server validation.
+All debug actions affecting game state are processed server-side.
+The debug menu is GUI-based and only available after server validation.

 - **Inventory/Items:**
   - Inventory is currently a simple array of `{ itemKey, quantity }`.
 Future plans may include item metadata or instance data (e.g., durability, enchantments), but this is not part of the current refactor.